CRYPPTON/rainbow/README.md

 ## Development tools
 Runs linting tools on Angular app code in a given project folder.
 Run `ng lint` to check the code quality of project specified.
-Before every commit `ng lint` will be runing automatically.
+Before every commit `ng lint` will be running automatically.

 ## Code scaffolding